smitdesai1010/GetYourVaccine/README.md

 A web-application which notifies users via a SMS as a vaccine is available in their borough matching their demographic profile (age and vaccine preferences).

-It was primarily build as India faced a vaccine shortage during it's intial vaccination drive and the vaccine registration portal lacked a notifying feature.
+It was primarily build as India faced a vaccine shortage during it's intial vaccination drive as vaccines were booked before most people got aware and the vaccine registration portal lacked a notifying feature.
 As a result of which, people had to poll for vaccine every few hours.